chatox/networks-science-course/practicum/as02_networx_distances.md

 ## 1.3.
 Run the algorithm

-Now implement steps 8-16 of the pseudocode, it is straightforward but add a progress report to know whether the algorithm is running or not.
-While running your algorithm should print:
+Now implement steps 8-16 of the pseudocode, it is straightforward but it is a good idea to print some progress report to know whether the algorithm is running or not.
+While running your algorithm, the output should look like this:

 ```python
 k = 0/77 (0.0%)